 Though considerably acclaimed, La Jetee was little seen until the 1990s when it was remade by Terry Gilliam as Twelve Monkeys (1995) whereupon it gained a whole new lease of life.
 Comparisons between La Jetee and Twelve Monkeys are interesting.
 Twelve Monkeys works far better as a science-fiction film.
 It trims some aspects of La Jetee – like the trip into the far-flung future – and gives greater substance in other areas – like the reasons for the trip into the past.
 It also makes the scenes in the past less of a languid, dreamy romance and more of a tightly wound dramatic story.
 Despite its shorter length, La Jetee still manages to have a much more whimsical narrative, while Twelve Monkeys is tight and concise.
 The climax in La Jetee is more abrupt than in Twelve Monkeys – only the boy witnessing his own death – but its paradox twist is still powerful science-fiction.
 (Twelve Monkeys was also remade as a tv series 12 Monkeys (2015-8), although this is far less interesting).

 Despite his English-sounding name, Chris Marker was French.
 In actuality, he was born Christian Francois Bouche-Villeneuve and is reputed to have taken his screen name from the Magic Marker pen.
 Over the next four decades up until his death in 2012, Marker continued to make various short films and documentaries with a strong leftist leanings.
-His only other return to genre material was Level Five (1996), a peculiarly unsatisfying blend of Virtual Reality themes and a documentary deconstructing war footage.
+His only other return to genre material was Level Five (1996), a peculiarly unsatisfying blend of Virtual Reality themes and a documentary deconstructing a World War II battle.